dinarly/Story/README.md

 [![Interactive visualisations](/img/visualisations.jpg)](https://www.youtube.com/watch?v=XoGHKp3PiHQ "Interactive visualisations")

-The target hardware for DINARLY Story will include low cost videogame consoles running Linux like the Raspberry Pi 4 and the PiBoy DMG — to more powerful Windows 10 videogame consoles — such as the AYA NEO (6-core AMD Ryzen 5 4500U Mobile Processor with Radeon Graphics).
+The target hardware for QALB Story will include low cost videogame consoles running Linux like the Raspberry Pi 4 and the PiBoy DMG — to more powerful Windows 10 videogame consoles — such as the AYA NEO (6-core AMD Ryzen 5 4500U Mobile Processor with Radeon Graphics).

 The original concept app is coded in C++ using Qt 5.14.2.
 For the future, Rust will be the focus, but at the present time the original concept app is still being used.

 The new components are as follows:
-* The DINARLY app; DINARLY — C++/Qt 5.14.2 app which will be released gradually in the future and licensed under the AGPLv3.
+* The QALB app; QALB — C++/Qt 5.14.2 app which will be released gradually in the future and licensed under the AGPLv3.
-* The React UI; [infatuAI-UI](https://github.com/infatuAI/infatuAI-UI) — user interface licensed under the AGPLv3.
+* The React UI; [qalbAI-UI](https://github.com/qalbAI/qalbAI-UI) — user interface licensed under the AGPLv3.
-* The clusterable orchestrator; [Sheikah](https://github.com/dinarly/Sheikah) — Elixir/Phoenix LiveView and GenServer licensed under the AGPLv3.
+* The clusterable orchestrator; Sheikah — Elixir/Phoenix LiveView and GenServer licensed under the AGPLv3.
-* The artwork; [Art](https://github.com/dinarly/Art) — animated artwork and initial rough sketches licensed under the Creative Commons Attribution ShareAlike.
+* The artwork; animated artwork and initial rough sketches licensed under the Creative Commons Attribution ShareAlike.
-* The prototype hardware; [Sheikah-Slate](https://github.com/quantumsand/Sheikah-Slate) — an early hardware prototype for a clustered computer which uses and replicates pinned DINARLY e-learning resources via IPFS.

 These various components are being built or released into the open gradually.

-Within DINARLY all languages are treated equally by design.
+Within QALB all languages are treated equally by design.

 Once translations into other locales have been completed — they will be pinned to IPFS.

-If you wish to translate DINARLY into your locale please reach out to hello@drewpotter.com — especially Fus-ha Arabic (Modern Standard Arabic), Urdu and Japanese.

 ## Introduction
 One day Abdallah and Tasnim — the friendly dragons — were digging for treasure.
 They had managed to find a treasure chest.